Wall Street Pummels Invesco Ltd. (IVZ) After Recent Earnings Report

 IVZ’s Market Performance

-IVZ stocks went up by 8.13% for the week, with a monthly jump of 1.73% and a quarterly performance of -5.58%, while its annual performance rate touched 36.80%.
-The volatility ratio for the week stands at 2.03% while the volatility levels for the past 30 days are set at 2.98% for Invesco Ltd..
-The simple moving average for the period of the last 20 days is 3.03% for IVZ stocks with a simple moving average of -7.81% for the last 200 days.
+IVZ stocks went down by -1.10% for the week, with a monthly jump of 2.37% and a quarterly performance of -3.36%, while its annual performance rate touched 37.40%.
+The volatility ratio for the week stands at 1.61% while the volatility levels for the past 30 days are set at 2.47% for Invesco Ltd..
+The simple moving average for the period of the last 20 days is 1.35% for IVZ stocks with a simple moving average of -8.59% for the last 200 days.

 Analysts’ Opinion of IVZ